elertan/elertan/README.md

 ### About

-8+ years building integrated systems, from software architecture to user experience.
 I design systems that solve real problems, then build them to last.

 Currently focused on full-stack development with TypeScript, Rust, and modern frameworks.